Inria-Prosecco/StarMalloc/README.md

   - some properties could be proven about the `PTRDIFF_MAX` limit
   - AVL tree node allocation is reusing the slab allocator with an hardened configuration: use a dedicated light configuration instead

+## License

+All the code in this repository is released under an Apache 2.0 license, with the exception of `c/fatal_error.c` that contains some logging helpers from the [hardened\_malloc](https://github.com/GrapheneOS/hardened_malloc) repository under the MIT license.

 ## Authors

 - Antonin Reitz `antonin.reitz@inria.fr`